PaulRBerg/hardhat-template/README.md

 Note though that to make this work, you must use your `INFURA_API_KEY` and your `MNEMONIC` as GitHub secrets.

 You can edit the CI script in [.github/workflows/ci.yml](./.github/workflows/ci.yml).

-### Conventional Commits

-This template enforces the [Conventional Commits](https://www.conventionalcommits.org/) standard for git commit messages.
-This is a lightweight convention that creates an explicit commit history, which makes it easier to write automated tools on top of.

-### Git Hooks

-This template uses [Husky](https://github.com/typicode/husky) to run automated checks on commit messages, and [Lint Staged](https://github.com/okonet/lint-staged) to automatically format the code with Prettier when making a git commit.

 ## Usage